 Bicycle racks for short-term bicycle parking must be secured to the ground and located in areas visible from the associated Project site.
-While the City permits variations in rack design so long as they meet CSODS requirements, the following are the preferred rack designs:
+While the City permits variations in rack design so long as they meet CSODS requirements, the "Inverted U Rack" is the preferred rack designs:

-- 1. Inverted "U" Rack: Mounts onto a level surface, typically a sidewalk.
+The Inverted "U" Rack: Mounts onto a level surface, typically a sidewalk.
 The rack is equipped with a surface flange to allow for mounting with anchor bolts.
 This rack is the most common rack currently installed throughout the City and can be found along commercial corridors and at City facilities.
-The rack is typically powder-coated in black to prevent regular rusting and wear and tear. - 2.
-Bike-Bike Rack: Mounts similar to the Inverted "U" via a surface flange and is typically mounted on a sidewalk.
-These racks are usually located in the City's Downtown and Civic Center area.
-They are also typically powder-coated in black.
+The rack is typically powder-coated in black to prevent regular rusting and wear and tear.